 A domestic business entity as well as foreign entity authorized to transact business in the state of Colorado will have to maintain a registered agent pursuant to CO Rev Stat § 7-90-701 (2016).
-We are one of the respected registered agents in Colorado and will be responsible towards initiating a incorporation in Colorado through processing of your “Articles of Incorporation” for domestic corporations and “Statement of Foreign Entity Authority” for foreign corporations.
+We are one of the respected registered agents in Colorado and will be responsible for initiating an incorporation in Colorado through processing of your “Articles of Incorporation” for domestic corporations and “Statement of Foreign Entity Authority” for foreign corporations.

 Articles of Incorporation and Statement of Foreign Entity Authority

 You will be required to submit “Articles of Incorporation” if your business is a domestic corporation and a “Statement of Foreign Entity Authority” if it is a foreign business entity.
-In order to streamline the process of incorporating in Colorado, we can file documents on your behalf through the online process or through expedited process.
+In order to streamline the process of incorporating in Colorado, we can file documents on your behalf through the online process or through an expedited process.

 Date Stamped Copies